FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-02-03-using-auth0-in-angular-with-ngrx.md

 ```

 It also provides two methods to `login` and `logout`.
-As we have done all the work before the component looks very clean and easy to follow.
+As we have done all the work before the component looks very clean.

 In the template we can now use the information as needed